 Other fiction and non-fiction have appeared in Lush Times, EarthLines, Kyoto Journal, The Redwood Coast Review and Southern Humanities Review, amongst others.
-My essay, ‘Faith in a Forgotten Place’, won the 2011 Terrain.org nonfiction contest.
-I’ve recently finished a collection of short stories entitled All the Places We Never Went and I’m beginning work on a new non-fiction book called Shelter.
+My essay, ‘Faith in a Forgotten Place’, won the 2011 Terrain.org Nonfiction Contest.
+I’ve recently finished a collection of short stories entitled All the Places We Never Went and I’m currently working on a new non-fiction book called Lifelines: Reimagining Shelter in a Shifting World.

-If you’d like to drop me a line for any reason please feel free to use the contact form below and I’ll get back to you as soon as I can.
+If you’d like to drop me a line for any reason please feel free to use the contact form and I’ll get back to you as soon as I can.